"Engineering 'The Miracle of the ENIAC':

 imagined future itself has had considerable power to shape the direction of

 technological and institutional change.
-I've been exploring it for a while with
+I've been exploring this idea for a while with

 Bernardo Batiz-Lazo and Dave Stearns, including extracts from our work adapted